Arnold Schoenberg: Scholars and writers

 was merely a transient, if unavoidable phase: the history of music, they said, showed that audiences always resisted the unfamiliar, but in time they got used to it and learned to appreciate it ...
 Schoenberg himself looked forward to a time when, as he said, grocers' boys would whistle serial music in their rounds.

 If Schoenberg really believed what he said (and it is hard to be quite sure about this), then it represents one of the most poignant moments in the history of music.
 For serialism did not achieve popularity; the process of familiarization for which he and his contemporaries were waiting never occurred.

 Ben Earle (2003) found that Schoenberg, while revered by experts and taught to "generations of students" on degree courses, remained unloved by the public.
 Despite more than forty years of advocacy and the production of "books devoted to the explanation of this difficult repertory to non-specialist audiences", it would seem that in particular, "British attempts to popularize music of this kind ... can now safely be said to have failed".

 In his 2018 biography of Schoenberg's near contemporary and similarly pioneering composer, Debussy, Stephen Walsh takes issue with the idea that it is not possible "for a creative artist to be both radical and popular".
 Walsh concludes, "Schoenberg may be the first 'great' composer in modern history whose music has not entered the repertoire almost a century and a half after his birth".

-Thomas Mann's novel Doctor Faustus

-Adrian Leverkühn, the protagonist of Thomas Mann's novel Doctor Faustus (1947), is a composer whose use of twelve-tone technique parallels the innovations of Arnold Schoenberg.
-Leverkühn, who may be based on Nietzsche, sells his soul to the Devil and is rewarded with superhuman talent.
-Schoenberg was unhappy about this and initiated an exchange of letters with Mann following the novel's publication.
-Writer Sean O'Brien comments that "written in the shadow of Hitler, Doktor Faustus observes the rise of Nazism, but its relationship to political history is oblique".
-Thomas Mann was always primarily interested in classical music, which also plays a role in many of his works.
-He sought and received advice from Theodor W. Adorno on the technical compositional details of Schoenberg's new music, and revised the chapters accordingly.

-Destruction of archive

-In 2025, hundreds of Schoenberg's scores were destroyed in the Palisades Fire, one of the January 2025 Southern California wildfires; at the time of the fire they were being stored at the house of his son, Larry.